-- Always power off the meter before removing the battery pack. - When the Battery Low warning is displayed, the meter must be returned as soon as possible to the base unit for recharging. - The Battery Critically Low warning indicates that the meter must be returned immediately to the base unit for recharging.
+- Always shut down the meter before removing the battery pack (see page 122). - When the Battery Low warning is displayed, the meter must be returned as soon as possible to the base unit for recharging. - The Battery Critically Low warning indicates that the meter must be returned immediately to the base unit for recharging.
 No more tests can be performed.